abdurrahmanmasood/web-app-demo/README.md

 ### Ingress and Service Configuration

 ### Ingress:
-For accessing our application, with Ingress we can configure the service to use **NodePort** instead of a **LoadBalancer**.
+For accessing our application, with Ingress we can configure the service to use **ClusterIP** instead of **NodePort**.
 Here’s why this approach enhances security:

-- **Ingress**: Ingress allows us to define routing rules for incoming traffic, providing a single entry point to the cluster.
-This minimizes the number of open ports on the nodes and allows for centralized management of SSL/TLS termination, simplifying certificate management.
+- **ClusterIP**: Using ClusterIP for internal services further secures our application by only allowing access from within the cluster.
+This prevents external traffic from directly accessing sensitive services, enhancing overall security.

+- **Node Port**: Using NodePort restricts exposure to the nodes’ public IP addresses.
+Unlike LoadBalancer services, which create external load balancers and expose a separate IP for each service, NodePort services only expose a specific port on each node's IP.
+This reduces the attack surface by limiting the number of publicly accessible IPs and ports.

 ### Service Types:

 - **Load Balancer**: Using NodePort restricts exposure to the nodes’ public IP addresses.
 Unlike LoadBalancer services, which create external load balancers and expose a separate IP for each service, NodePort services only expose a specific port on each node's IP.
 This reduces the attack surface by limiting the number of publicly accessible IPs and ports.

-- **Node Port**: Using NodePort restricts exposure to the nodes’ public IP addresses.
-Unlike LoadBalancer services, which create external load balancers and expose a separate IP for each service, NodePort services only expose a specific port on each node's IP.
-This reduces the attack surface by limiting the number of publicly accessible IPs and ports.

-- **ClusterIP**: Using ClusterIP for internal services further secures our application by only allowing access from within the cluster.
-This prevents external traffic from directly accessing sensitive services, enhancing overall security.